Shortcuts to adiabaticity for open quantum systems and a mixed-state inverse engineering scheme: Example: The stimulated Raman adiabatic passage (STIRAP)

 We also plot the population on all states except $\ket{m_s=+1}$(blue solid line) as a function of the control field $\Omega$ with a pulse length $\tau=5\, \mu\text{s}$ in FIG. \ref{PO3} (c).
 As expected, the final population on $\ket{m_s=+1}$ increases with the control field.
-The population not on $\ket{m_s=+1}$ given by the steady state is also plotted, see the green dash line.
-We find that the final population for the inverse engineering can not reach the predicted value due to the main excitation number cutoff, which is illustrated in FIG. \ref{PO3} (d).
-For $\Omega\ll\tau^{-1}$, the deviation of the final population from the predicted value (the red dot line) can be ignored, but the final population on $\ket{m_s=+1}$ is low.
+The population not on $\ket{m_s=+1}$ given by the steady state $\rho_0(\tau)$ is also plotted, see the green dash line.
+We find that the final population for the inverse engineering can not reach the predicted value due to the main excitation number cutoff, see FIG. \ref{PO3} (d).
 As illustrated by the red dot line in FIG. \ref{PO3} (c), the worst deviation of the final population is no more than $10^{-4}$.
-Therefore, although the deviation of the final population from the predicted value is large, we can still obtain a satisfactory transfer efficiency in the regime of strong control field.
+Therefore, although the final population deviates from the predicted value, we can still obtain a satisfactory transfer efficiency in the regime of strong control field.